Abortion

 This idea is for viable pregnancies only.
 Other considerations may apply for non-viable ones.

-#299·Dennis HackethalOP revised over 1 year ago
+#299·Dennis HackethalOP revised almost 2 years ago

 Killing a pregnant woman is considered a double homicide, so aborting until week 6 can’t be right.